 *Current as of October 8, 2020; plans are subject to change.

 Health and Safety: The Top Priority

 First and foremost, the health and safety of our students and staff is the utmost priority.
 Guidelines and recommendations from the CDC, Maryland Department of Health, MSDE, and the Office of Child Care (OCC), and our Wellness Committee have been the foundation of our decisions.

-Agility for the upcoming school year will be vital.
-Our best laid plans for opening on time and remaining on campus will depend on the circumstances of the city, state, and world, recommendations of the above mentioned entities, and what is best for the overall health and safety of our community.
+Agility for the current school year is vital.
+Plans for remaining on campus will depend on the circumstances of the city, state, and world, recommendations of the above mentioned entities, and what is best for the overall health and safety of our community.

 Flexibility for Hybrid and Virtual Models

-While we are planning to open the campus at the start of the year, we are focusing on a hybrid model of instruction at all times.
-This will allow students to receive instruction and be a part of their classroom and school community regardless of whether they are on campus.
+While we opened the campus at the start of the year, we continue to focus on a hybrid model of instruction at all times.
+This allows students to receive instruction and be a part of their classroom and school community regardless of whether they are on campus.

 Students may learn entirely from home.
-Students who regularly attend on campus but are home due to illness (whether or not COVID related) will be able to join lessons virtually.
+Students who regularly attend on campus but are home due to illness (whether or not COVID related) are able to join lessons virtually.

-In addition, we are optimizing our program so that we can, as smoothly as possible, transition to a virtual environment for all students, if necessary.
+In addition, we have been optimizing our program so that we can, as smoothly as possible, transition to a virtual environment for all students, if necessary.